The Neighbors: Income

 The most common language spoken in the Willott Rd / Jungermann Rd

-neighborhood is English, spoken by 95.1% of households.
-Some people also speak Spanish (2.2%).
+neighborhood is English, spoken by 95.7% of households.